While loops are helpful because they let the code run until the user decides to quit the program.

 prints the value of a variable on the screen.

-If this value is not saved somewhere, it would be lost.
+If this value is not saved somewhere, it will be lost.

 Thus, return